 “No need Sarah I can do a single, here with the car’s rumble, wind and all.”

 Then, feeling a bit braver, Marci, as her friends and family called her, sang a few more lines, she remembered from past Fourth of July celebrations: Thomas A‘Becket’s, "My country, 'tis of Thee, Sweet Land of Liberty, Of thee I sing!"

-Katharine Lee’s ‘O beautiful for spacious skies, For amber waves of grain, For purple mountain majesties, Above the fruited plain!’
+Then, she sang Katharine Lee’s, "O beautiful for spacious skies./For amber waves of grain./For purple mountain majesties./Above the fruited plain!"

-David Shaw’s ‘O Columbia, the gem of the ocean, The home of the brave and the free, The shrine of each patriot's devotion, A world offers homage to thee.’
+Then she finished off her medley, and again caught Sarah’s attention with, David Shaw’s "O Columbia, the gem of the ocean./The home of the brave and the free./The shrine of each patriot's devotion./A world offers homage to thee."

-“I can acknowledge that Marci, with you, a dyed-in-the-wool Yankee in King California’s Court, but my first question is why; pourquoi?”
+“I formally acknowledge that, Marci; you, a dyed-in-the-wool New York Yankee in King California’s Court, but my first question is; pourquoi (lit. trans.
+Fr.: why?)”

 “I guess because for the first time in five years, I am completely free, Sarah.”

-“Funny girl; I’d like to just sing these tunes with you, Marci.”
+“Funny girl; I’d like to just sing along, Marci.”

-“Okaay Sarah; but I if I get silly, just consider it an expression of my release.
-We’ve been cooped up too long; now it time to fly!”
+“Okay Sarah; but I if I get silly, just consider it an expression of my release from ‘liberal’ intellectual prison.
+We’ve been cooped up too long; now it’s time to fly!”

 “I agree, Marci; but let’s not get arrested for disturbing the peace.”